jfborges/suckless/README.md

 ---
 20221007144457

-! vanity gaps no applied this time.
+! vanity gaps not applied this time.